ASHA Policies and Procedures

 There are several documents in ASHA Practice Policy that are important to the service and delivery to culturally and linguistically diverse populations.

 Code of Ethics and Related Statements

-Issues in Ethics Statement: Cultural Competence provides guidance from the board of ethics to members who are working with culturally and linguistically diverse populations.
+Issues in Ethics Statement: Cultural and Linguistic Competence provides guidance from the board of ethics to members who are working with culturally and linguistically diverse populations.

 Bilingual Speech-Language Pathologists and Audiologists defines the qualifications which the professional must possess to provide services in languages other than English.

 Definitions of Communication Disorders and Variations provides guidance, but not official standards of the Association.
 It defines communication disorders, language disorders, hearing disorders, central auditory processing disorders, and communication variances including communication differences and dialect.

 The Knowledge and Skills Needed by Speech-Language Pathologists and Audiologists to Provide Culturally and Linguistically Appropriate Services sets forth the principles that we must develop as clinicians when working with culturally and linguistically diverse populations.